course-files/DataAnalytics/2_multiple_linear_regression.md

 Interpretation: If the p-value is less than 0.05, then we reject the null hypothesis that states that “the residuals are homoscedastic”

-With a p-value \< 0.05, there is statistically significant evidence of heteroscedasticity in the residuals in this case (which is bad).
+With a p-value \< 0.01, there is statistically significant evidence of homescedasticity in the residuals in this case (which is good).

 ``` r